-Explore Holland's main cities - Amsterdam, Rotterdam and The Hague.
+Explore Holland's main cities - Amsterdam, Rotterdam, The Hague and Utrecht.

 Adventures usually begin in one of the main cities: explore Amsterdam, the capital, and you'll appreciate the range of museums and quirky shops the city has to offer, as well as its status as one of Europe's most cycle-friendly cities.